Today's admission times: from 11:00 a.m. to 8:00 p.m.

 speed: 16 kn (submerged)

-The crew consisted of a maximum of 84 men.
-16 officers, 16 NCOs and up to 52 sailors were on board.
-The Russian Navy drove in two watches, ie. she drove in two-shift systems.
-The officers and NCOs lived in single and multi-man cabins (max.
-Up to 4 men).
+The crew of the U-boat consisted of a maximum of 84 men, including 16 officers, 16 NCO's and up to 52 sailors.
+The Russian navy operated in two watches, i.e. in a two-shift system.
+The officers and NCO's lived in single and multi-person cabins, which were designed for a maximum of four people.

 Section V – Diesel engine room